About the Test

-- To evaluate the cause of documented hypoglycemia Symptoms of hypoglycemia may be caused by excessive supplementation of insulin, alcohol consumption, inherited liver enzyme deficiencies, liver or kidney disease, or by insulinomas.
-Insulinomas are tumors of the islet cells in the pancreas that can produce uncontrolled amounts of insulin and C-peptide and can cause acute episodes of hypoglycemia.
+- To evaluate the cause of documented hypoglycemia.
+Symptoms of hypoglycemia may be caused by excessive supplementation of insulin, alcohol consumption, inherited liver enzyme deficiencies, liver or kidney disease, or insulinomas.
+The latter are tumors of the islet cells in the pancreas that can produce uncontrolled amounts of insulin and C-peptide and cause acute episodes of hypoglycemia.

-Additionally, if you are taking insulin, you may produce antibodies against insulin that could interfere with insulin testing, but not with C-peptide testing.
-Knowing how much C-peptide (and thus insulin) is being produced by the beta cells may allow healthcare practitioners to know when insulin is absolutely required and when it may be safe to switch to a different type of treatment.
+Additionally, if you are taking insulin, you may produce antibodies against it that could interfere with insulin testing but not with C-peptide testing.
+Knowing how much C-peptide (and thus insulin) is produced by the beta cells may allow health care practitioners to know when insulin is required and when it may be safe to switch to a different type of treatment.

 - Blurred vision

 - In severe cases, seizures and loss of consciousness

 However, many of these symptoms can occur with other conditions as well.